linux-china/jenv/README.md

    * Easy to extend.
 You can setup your own jenv on your company to manage development environment.
    * Easy to backup your env.
    * Bash completion support.
 Use TAB to complete command name, candidate name and version
+   * Multi OS support, such as Mac, Linux and Windows(Cygwin)

 ## Installat jenv